 1/72 scale kits of the Hawker Siddeley/BAe Hawk jet trainer

 The Hawk was developed by Hawker Siddeley in the UK as an advanced jet trainer for the Royal Air Force.
 It was to replace the Folland Gnat and a small not too expensive single Adour engined trainer was envisaged.
 The Hawk prototype flew in August 1974.
-It has a two man cockpit with the instructor in the rear higher set seat, with the Martin Baker Mk.10B ejection seats.
+It has a two man cockpit with the instructor in the rear higher set seat, with Martin Baker Mk.10B ejection seats.
 It is capable of high speed training with MACH 0.9 cruising capability and MACH 1.1 in a dive at high G-loads.
-The RAF version was the T.1 and the first aircraft was delivered at the end of 1976.
+The first early generation Hawk for the RAF was the T.1 and the first aircraft was delivered at the end of 1976.
 The famous Red Arrows aerobatic display team got their Hawks end 1979.

 Later a big